future-proof-iot/RIOT-rs/doc/build_system.md

 # Laze

-RIOT-rs makes use of the Laze build system to run cargo / RIOT's make with the correct parameters for a specific board / application.
+Ariel OS makes use of the Laze build system to run cargo / RIOT's make with the correct parameters for a specific board / application.

-Laze has a builtin `laze build -b <board>` command, which in RIOT-rs, maps to `cargo build`.
+Laze has a builtin `laze build -b <board>` command, which in Ariel OS, maps to `cargo build`.

-For other tasks like flashing and debugging, RIOT-rs uses Laze "tasks". laze commands are applied to the application(s) within the subfolder laze is called.
+For other tasks like flashing and debugging, Ariel OS uses Laze "tasks". laze commands are applied to the application(s) within the subfolder laze is called.
 For example, when called in `examples/hello-world`, `laze build -b nrf52840dk` would build the hello-world example for nrf52840dk.